CUB-Geomicrobiology/assignment-term-topic/README.md

 # Pick a term topic

 This assignment's purpose is to decide on a term topic and describe briefly why you are interested in this topic.
-You can choose one of the following suggestions or a suitable topic of your own choosing related to the broader field of geomicrobiology.
-By *suitable* I mean that a topic choice on *what the great rubber ducky incident of 1992 taught us about ocean circulation* may be very interesting (definitely is) but is not a suitable topic for this class.
+You can choose one of the following suggestions or a suitable topic of your own choosing related to the broader field of geomicrobiology (by *suitable* I mean that a topic choice on *what the great rubber ducky incident of 1992 taught us about ocean circulation* may be a very interesting topic but not a suitable one for this class).
+When I doubt, come talk to me after class or send me an email.

  - The role of microbes in acid mine drainage
  - Microbial mineral processing